12 Best Things to Do in Juneau, Alaska

 10. Visit the Alaska State Capitol

-This might sound a little boring compared to some of the other recommendations.
-Still, it’s important to remember that Juneau is a state capital, so visiting the Alaska State Capitol should be on your list!
-In the summer, you can join one of the free tours of the building, or you can go on a self-guided tour year-round.
-It is an interesting, easy, and not too time-consuming activity to enjoy in the town.
-There are a lot of impressive art pieces that include some woodwork as well as paintings.
+This may seem a bit less exciting compared to some other recommendations, but it’s important to note that Juneau is the state capital, so visiting the Alaska State Capitol should definitely be on your list!
+In the summer, you can take advantage of free guided tours of the building, or you can opt for a self-guided tour any time of year.
+It’s an interesting activity that is easy to fit into your schedule and won't take too much time.
+You'll find a variety of impressive artworks, including woodwork and paintings.

 11. Drive Around Juneau

-Many people don’t have enough time to rent a car in Juneau and explore its 42 miles (!) of roads, but if you plan to spend a few days, you should do it.
-We really enjoyed driving around, watching wildlife from the car, finding some different trails, and interesting sites such as the Shrine of St. Therese, Auke Bay, Eagle Beach, and Douglas Island.
+Many people find it difficult to rent a car in Juneau and explore its 42 miles of roads due to time constraints.
+However, if you plan to spend a few days there, you should definitely take the opportunity to do so.
+We really enjoyed driving around, watching wildlife from our car, and discovering various trails and interesting sites such as the Shrine of St. Therese, Auke Bay, Eagle Beach, and Douglas Island.

 12. Helicopter Flight with Dog Sledding on a Glacier

-We haven’t had a chance to try this activity in Juneau, but we’ve been in Knik and Seward.
-Dog sledding is a quintessential Alaska activity, including a spectacular flight and dog sledding on a glacier.
-You can’t go wrong!
+We haven't tried this activity in Juneau yet, but we've been to Knik and Seward.
+Dog sledding is a quintessential Alaskan experience, featuring an amazing flight and dog sledding on a glacier.
+You can't go wrong with this adventure!

 Read more about the best things to do in other Alaska towns, such as Talkeetna, Girdwood, and Anchorage.